NEW YORK TECH CATALOG 2024–2025

 **The MSHR/LR program may be completed in as few as 33 credits.
 The program consists of the non-waivable program core and specialization courses.
 All students must also complete either both the appropriate seminar and comprehensive examination, or the thesis/practicum/approved research requirement.

-Curriculum Requirements for the Master of Business Administration
+Curriculum Requirements for Master of Business Administration

 Major Requirements